Speaker: Hannah Gallo

 Q & A for the Ministerial Fellowship Committee

 Hannah Gallo, UUCWC’s Ministerial Resident, meets with the Ministerial Fellowship Committee to determine her readiness for ministry at the end of March.
-In preparation, come ask her questions – theological, congregational, historical – and hear her answers as the sermon portion of our time together. … read more.
+In preparation, come ask her questions – theological, congregational, historical – and hear her answers as the sermon portion of our time together.
+We begin our monthly theme of Trust with this Question … Continue reading Q & A for the Ministerial Fellowship Committee

 Our Appetite for Violence

 The Sunday of Rev. Dr. Martin Luther King Jr.’s birth is heavy with expectations–what do we do with the expectations we place on ourselves and others to live into the legacy of MLK?
-What is the message we would receive today from the civil rights … read more.
+What is the message we would receive today from the civil rights movement–has it changed at all?
+What is asked of us … Continue reading Our Appetite for Violence

 Hanging of the Greens